balena-io-experimental/pixel-buddy/README.md

 ![](https://raw.githubusercontent.com/balena-io-playground/second-screen/master/images/device1b.jpg)

-The second-screen runs on any balena device with a screen, but we provide directions and 3D printing files for our refernce design (above) which we call the "pixel Buddy".
+The second-screen runs on any balena device with a screen, and we provide build instructions and 3D printing files for our reference design (above) which we call the "Pixel Buddy".

 The second-screen pulls images from "sources" and stores them in a folder on the device.
 An image carousel container displays the images on an attached screen and also deletes the local images at regular intervals to save space and protect privacy.